July 12

 Freud said that human beings are driven by two main motivations: the search for pleasure and the avoidance of pain.
 If he's anywhere close to right, then these words by Diana Nyad go against our natural impulses, and I personally believe that she's right, even though the idea is such a departure from what we find desirable and comfortable.

 I know as a runner that what she says is undeniable.
-When I try to improve my running times, I always have to go through training periods that are quite painful--the level of discomfort is extremely high, but I know that my times never will improve unless I push myself to the limits of my abilities.
+When I try to improve my running times, I always have to go through training periods that are often quite uncomfortable--the level of discomfort is extremely high, but I know that my times never will improve unless I push myself to the limits of my abilities.
 If I can run a mile comfortably in seven minutes, I'll never improve if I run just one mile in seven minutes every day for the rest of my life.
-I have to look for ways to improve--I have to run longer distances, and I have to push myself past my level of comfort to a level of discomfort if I want to get faster.
+I have to look for ways to improve--I have to run longer distances, and I have to run faster and push myself past my level of comfort to a level of discomfort if I want to get faster.

 The scary part when you're pushing yourself is the fear that you're not going to make it to the end.
 In a five-mile race, it's very hard to push yourself to the limits for the first three miles because you know you still have a long way to go, and you have to save something for those last two miles.